 Andrew W. Gurman, MD

-Andrew W. Gurman, MD, an orthopaedic hand surgeon from Altoona, Pa., was re-elected speaker of the American Medical Association House of Delegates in June 2014.
-Previously, he served as vice speaker for four years.
-He is a delegate from Pennsylvania and has been a member of the Pennsylvania delegation for 19 years.
+Andrew W. Gurman, MD, an orthopaedic hand surgeon from Altoona, Pa., was elected president-elect of the American Medical Association in June 2015.
+Previously he served as speaker of and vice speaker of the AMA House of Delegates for eight years.
+He is a delegate from Pennsylvania and has been a member of the Pennsylvania delegation for 20 years.

 Dr. Gurman previously served as the speaker and vice speaker of the Pennsylvania Medical Society (PAMED) House of Delegates and was also a member of its board of trustees and executive board.
 He has presided over the reorganization of the PAMED House of Delegates meeting and streamlined its business.